rcozer1997/rcozer1997/README.md

 </div>

 <p align="center">
   I'm a 2nd year student of Computer Science at Universidade Federal do Espírito Santo (UFES).
 I love to study and learn new things, not only about technology, but about everything.
+Currently, i'm a back-end developer in making, being trainee at meuguru.net, but expecting to become a full stack developer someday.
+I've been working specially with TypeScript, PostgreSQL, Prisma, Docker, NodeJS and Express.
+At university, i had big experience in C language and some experience in Java, at OOP (Object-Oriented Programming).
-Currently, i'm a front-end developer in making, but i'm also a big lover of the cybersec area, which i would love to work with someday.  </p>
+  I'm also a big lover of the cybersec area, which i would love to have experiences with someday.  </p>

 ##